UniqueLogic/onlyfans-downloader/README.md

 ## Requirements

-To use this tool for OnlyFans media downloads, you need to install the chrome extension in offline mode.
+To use this tool for OnlyFans media downloads, you need to install the chrome extension in offline mode (The extension is waiting to get approved in chrome webstore)

-## How to Download Using the Extension
+## How to download Onlyfans videos Using the Extension

-1. Get the extension by clicking 'Download extension' and extract the zip file.
+1. Get the extension by visiting [onlyfansdownloader.co](https://onlyfansdownloader.co)
+2. Click 'Download extension' button
+3. Extract the downloaded extension zip file.
-2. Go to Chrome menu → Extensions → Manage extensions.
+4. Go to Chrome menu → Extensions → Manage extensions.
-3. Turn on 'Developer mode' in the top right corner.
+6. Turn on 'Developer mode' in the top right corner.
-4. Drag and drop the extracted extension folder onto the page or click 'Load unpacked extension' and choose the folder to install.
+7. Drag and drop the extracted extension folder onto the page or Click 'Load unpacked extension' and choose the folder to install.
-5. Confirm the extension on the extensions page, then return and refresh the onlyfansdownloader.co page.
+8. Confirm the extension on the extensions page, then go to onlyfansdownloader.co page.

 ## How to Use the Chrome Extension in Incognito Mode